Why A No Rules Recess Might Be Just What Your School Needs

-A New Zealand school made headlines a few years back when it did away with all the don’ts at recess (except for the basic human don’t: don’t deliberately hurt anyone) and let kids climb trees, build things, fall down and get up again.
+A New Zealand school made headlines a few years back when it introduced a No Rules Recess policy.
+They did away with all the don’ts at recess (except for the basic human don’t: don’t deliberately hurt anyone) and let kids climb trees, build things, fall down and get up again.
 Almost as if that were normal.
 Which we often forget: It is.

 The R is for recreation, of course.